DominikStiller/ptinsight/app/README.md

     * Detect busiest places with respect to number of arrivals
     * Detect routes with highest speeds and accelerations
 * Display that information in a heatmap as overlay for a city map

+## Requirements
+* Resiliency to failures:
+    * Requires state checkpoints and re-deployment of app to new server (Docker can aid fast deployment)

 ## Deployment